onebytellc/development-practices/README.md

 - Always use [lodash](https://lodash.com) to work with arrays
 - Always use (Moment](http://momentjs.com/) to work with dates
 - Whenever working with MySQL, always create migrations to setup schema instead of writing queries locally to setup schema
-- This yeoman generator sets up the application with all the above mentioned guidelines: https://www.npmjs.com/package/generator-maskers.
+- This yeoman generator sets up the NodeJS application with all the above mentioned guidelines: https://www.npmjs.com/package/generator-maskers.
 Feel free to create a pull request to add stuff to it

 ## REST API's